Ye-We1/Ye-We1.github.io/_pages/about.md

 ## Background

-I began my academic journey with a strong foundation in Computer Science, completing my Bachelor's degree at Shanghai Jiao Tong University.
+I began my academic journey with a strong foundation in Electrical and Computer Engineering, completing my Bachelor's degree at Shanghai Jiao Tong University.
 During these years, I developed a keen interest in leveraging advanced machine learning and deep learning techniques to address complex problems in the field.

 ## Collaborations and Goals